fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/install/acquire-extension.md

 There are two options available for obtaining the SFCC cartridge:

 * Download the Fast Salesforce Reference Architecture (SFRA) cartridge as a ZIP file from the the [Commerce Cloud Partner Marketplace](https://www.salesforce.com/products/commerce-cloud/partner-marketplace/partners/fast-checkout/).
+This is the recommended option.
 * [Fast developer cartridge on GitHub (latest version)](https://github.com/fast-af/sfcc-integration/) - our in-development version of the Fast cartridge with the latest features (e.g. for site admins who want to try development builds in Sandbox).\
 Prior to downloading the cartridge from GitHub, you will need:
     * Salesforce Commerce Cloud credentials to access the [Salesforce Commerce Cloud GitHub organization](https://github.com/orgs/SalesforceCommerceCloud/sso/sign_up).